alishafazal/hangman-project-3/README.md

 ![seventh-feature](assets/images/seventh-feature.png)

 - You won message: A "You won!" message is displayed to signal that the user has guessed the word correctly and therefore won the game.
-The message coloured green to further symbolise that they have won the game.
+The message is coloured green to further symbolise that they have won the game.

 ![eighth-feature](assets/images/eighth-feature.png)